Myziane Maolida

-Myziane Maolida (born 14 February 1999) is a professional footballer who plays as a winger or forward for Saudi club Al-Kholood.
+Myziane Maolida (born 14 February 1999) is a professional footballer who plays as a winger or forward.
 Born in France, he plays for the Comoros national team.

 Club career

 Lyon

 Maolida developed through the Lyon academy.
 He made his Ligue 1 debut on 5 August 2017 in a 4–0 home win against Strasbourg, entering the field after 76 minutes for Mariano.
 He scored his first goal on 23 November 2017 in a 4–0 victory over Apollon Limassol in the UEFA Europa League.
 Three days later, he scored his first goal in Ligue 1 in a 5–0 away win against Nice.

 Nice

 In August 2018, Maolida signed with Ligue 1 side Nice agreeing a five-year contract with a reported release clause of about €100 million.
 Lyon received a transfer fee of €10 million plus 30% from future transfer profits.
 He debuted for Nice on 18 August 2018 in 1–1 draw against SM Caen.